phaustin/a301_eoas/notebooks/week8/goes_true_color.md

 (week8:goes_true_color)=
 # GOES-16: True Color Images from GOES ABI

-## Introduction -- test
+## Introduction

 This is a modified version of [Brian Blaylock's](http://home.chpc.utah.edu/~u0553130/Brian_Blaylock/home.html) [UCAR python gallery](https://unidata.github.io/python-gallery/examples/mapping_GOES16_TrueColor.html) notebook.
 Blaylock is the author of the GOES download package [goes2go](https://goes2go.readthedocs.io/en/latest/) used below.
-I've made some changes to the notebook to expand the explanations and to port to rioxarray.
+I've made some changes to the notebook to expand the explanations and fix some bugs caused by changes to the data format and cartopy.

 The notebook shows how to make a true color image from the GOES-16 Advanced Baseline Imager (ABI) level 2 data.
 We will plot the image with